-Clinical suspicion of plague should prompt immediate intravenous antibiotic treatment.
-Gentamicin and fluoroquinolones are typically first line therapy in the United States [29; 39].
-Aminoglycosides (streptomycin, gentamycin) and fluoroquinolones (ciprofloxacin, levofloxacin) are bactericidal against the plague bacillus.
-Doxycycline and chloramphenicol are bacteriostatic but effective.
-Historically, streptomycin was the treatment of choice for plague, but the advent of equally effective and less toxic aminoglycosides has meant that streptomycin is no longer widely available in the United States.
-In a retrospective analysis of 50 patients reported between 1985 and 1999, gentamicin alone or in combination with doxycycline was as effective as streptomycin for treatment of human plague [111].
-The Working Group suggests adding chloramphenicol (25 mg/kg IV, four times daily) for patients with plague meningitis.
-Supportive therapy includes maintaining fluid levels with IV fluids and monitoring of the patient's hemodynamic status [29].
-The duration of antibiotic treatment is 10 to 14 days, or until 2 days after fever subsides.
+The aminoglycosides gentamicin and streptomycin, and the fluoroquinolones ciprofloxacin, levofloxacin, and moxifloxacin are typically first-line therapy in the United States for adults 18 years of age and older [32; 39; 42].
+These agents are bactericidal against the plague bacillus.
+The recommended alternative agents doxycycline and chloramphenicol are bacteriostatic but effective [42].
+Historically, streptomycin was the treatment of choice for plague, but the advent of equally effective and less toxic aminoglycosides has meant that streptomycin is no longer widely available in the United States [39].
+In a retrospective analysis of 50 patients reported between 1985 and 1999, gentamicin alone or in combination with doxycycline was as effective as streptomycin for treatment of human plague [43].
+Tetracyclines, sulfonamides, and chloramphenicol have been used to treat plague successfully for many years.
+A review of published cases of plague found that survival rates of patients treated with tetracycline, sulfonamide, or chloramphenicol monotherapy were 90%, 70%, and 75%, respectively [19].
+The Working Group and the CDC recommend adding chloramphenicol (25 mg/kg IV, four times daily) for patients with plague meningitis.
+Supportive therapy includes maintaining fluid levels with IV fluids and monitoring of the patient's hemodynamic status [32].
+The duration of antibiotic treatment is 10 to 14 days total [42].
 Oral therapy may be substituted when the patient has improved.
-If fever recurs after a favorable initial therapeutic response, the patient may have secondary infection, drug fever, or a suppurative bubo that requires incision and drainage [34].
-The CDC provides guidance regarding the specific antibiotic regimens for adults and children, including postexposure prophylaxis and links to additional information on antimicrobial therapy of plague [39].
-In a mass casualty setting, doxycycline (100 mg orally, twice daily) or ciprofloxacin (500 mg orally, twice daily) are recommended and should be continued for 10 days [29; 39].
-Tetracyclines and chloramphenicol are alternative choices.
-The Working Group also suggests that persons with close contact to a plague patient be given antibiotics prophylactically for seven days following the last known exposure [29].
-For prophylaxis, streptomycin is the drug of choice, but gentamicin can be used when streptomycin is not readily available.
-For prophylaxis in a mass casualty setting, doxycycline (and tetracycline), ciprofloxacin, and chloramphenicol are recommended.
+If fever recurs after a favorable initial therapeutic response, the patient may have secondary infection, drug fever, or a suppurative bubo that requires incision and drainage [37].
+The CDC provides guidance regarding the specific antibiotic regimens for adults and children, including postexposure prophylaxis and links to additional information on antimicrobial therapy of plague [39; 42].